north-road/slyr/docs/src/user_guide/tools.md

    ▶️ `Convert ESRI style to QGIS style XML`.
 2. In the `Style database`, browse to the location of the *style* file.
 3. Under `Advanced Parameters`:
-   a) Choose what objects to extract (this is optional).
+   - Choose what objects to extract (this is optional).
    ![Objects to be imported](../images/style-xml.png)
-   b) Enter a name to filter the items, this is handy if you wish to extract on a certain group from the style.
+   - Enter a name to filter the items, this is handy if you wish to extract on a certain group from the style.
-5. Under `Destination XML file`, set the location of the *.xml* file.
+4. Under `Destination XML file`, set the location of the *.xml* file.
-6. If you wish to capture those symbols that don't convert, enter in a location.
+5. If you wish to capture those symbols that don't convert, enter in a location.
 Choose whether to open that output automatically after it has run.
-7. Click `Run`.
+6. Click `Run`.

 > This tool is available only with the SLYR full licence.
 ***